Referierte Aufsätze Web of Science

 In: De Economist 165 (2017), 2, S. 165-179

-This paper provides evidence over a long time period on the question of who bears the burden of social security contributions (SSC) in Germany.
-Following Alvaredo et al. (2016) we exploit kinks in the budget set generated by a drop in the marginal SSC rate at earnings caps.
-Based on cross-sectional earnings distributions the framework does not rely on policy reforms.
-Applying the approach to administrative data for West Germany facilitates a comprehensive incidence analysis between 1975 and 2010.
-We find that neither employers nor employees shift a substantial part of their SSC burden.
-These results are consistent over the whole time period and in robustness checks corroborating previous findings.
-A small trend towards a slight increase in the SSC burden falling on employees is not statistically significant.
+This paper provides evidence on the question of who bears the burden of social security contributions (SSC) in Germany over a long-term horizon.
+Following Alvaredo et al. (De Econ, 2017) we exploit kinks in the budget set generated by a drop in the marginal SSC rate at earnings caps for health and long-term care insurance.
+These concave kinks lead to discontinuities in the distributions of gross earnings, net earnings, or labor costs which—in the absence of labor supply responses—are informative about economic incidence.
+Administrative data for West Germany from 1975 to 2010 facilitate a comprehensive incidence analysis.
+Finding no evidence for labor supply responses and no significant discontinuities in gross earnings distributions, we conclude that neither employers nor employees shift a substantial part of their SSC burden.
+These results are consistent over the whole time period and hold for several robustness checks corroborating previous findings for Germany.
+A small trend towards a slight increase in the SSC burden for employees is not statistically significant.